EbookFoundation/free-programming-books/CONTRIBUTING.md

 - prefer atomic commits (one commit by addition/deletion/modification) over bigger commits.
 No need to squash your commits before submitting a PR.
 (We will never enforce this rule as it's just a matter of convenience for the maintainers)
 - if the book is older, include the publication date with the title.
 - include the author name or names where appropriate.
 You can shorten author lists with "et al."
+- if the book is not finished, and is still being worked on, add the "in process" notation, as described [below.](#in_process)

 ### Formatting
 - All lists are `.md` files.
 Try to learn [Markdown](https://guides.github.com/features/mastering-markdown/) syntax.
 It's simple!